DiscordMix/Mix/README.md

 #### Installing

-To incorporate Forge into an existing project, simply issue the following command:
+To incorporate Mix into an existing project, simply issue the following command:

 `$ npm install --save @cloudrex/forge`

-Then you may proceed import/require Forge's classes:
+Then you may proceed import/require Mix's classes:

 ```ts
 import {Bot, Utils, Store} from "@cloudrex/forge";